RallySoftwareLabs/alm-mobile/README.md

         git clone ssh://git/export/git/alm-mobile.git

+If you need to install node, run:

+        brew update
+        brew install node

 To install required node modules, run:

         npm install

+Then install the Grunt Command Line and Nodemon programs:

+        npm install -g grunt-cli nodemon

-If you need to add the npm bin directory to your PATH for cake and brunch, run:
+If you need to add the npm bin directory to your PATH for grunt, run or add this to the bottom of your ~/.zshrc file:

-        export PATH=$PATH:`npm bin`
+        export PATH=$PATH:`npm config get prefix`/bin

 To compile and build the application, run: